 Leadership & Guide Training Course

 THE INSTRUCTORS AND GUIDES OF IWLS are widely recognized as some of the very best in their field and have practical leadership experience from around the globe.
-They are well trained and have an uncommon enthusiasm for sharing their skill and knowledge, borne out of a passion for outdoor exploration.
+They are highly trained and have an uncommon enthusiasm for sharing their skill and knowledge, borne out of a passion for outdoor exploration.

 The International Wilderness Leadership Schools’ educational model nurtures leadership development and creates an awareness of the guiding mentality that is essential for leading safe, fun adventures in the mountains.
-The combination of technical skills training, experiential education and practical leadership experience make the IWLS curriculum world class.
+The combination of technical skills training, experiential education, and practical leadership experience make the IWLS curriculum world-class.